lewie9021/react-shallow-query/README.md

 ### Query String

-There are 4 different matchers supported by react-shallow-query:
+There are three different matchers supported by react-shallow-query:

 **Class Name**